When Should I Worry About...

-Daily Low-Dose Aspirin for Heart Attack Prevention: Who Should Take It & What the New Guidelines Mean for You
+Daily Low-Dose Aspirin for Heart Attack Prevention: What the Latest Guidelines Mean for You

-While these formal guidelines may be changing, Dr. Joshua Septimus, associate professor of clinical medicine, says the shift isn't surprising — or new — to him and other doctors.
+While these formal guidelines may be changing, Dr. Septimus says the shift isn't surprising — or new — to Houston Methodist's physicians.

 "We stopped prescribing low-dose aspirin as a way to prevent heart attack and stroke in people who haven't yet developed significant heart and vascular disease years ago," says Dr. Septimus.
 "The guidelines will now simply reflect what we've already been practicing in the clinic for quite some time."